First published: 14.02.2024

 • Scope 1 Upstream (Direct impact): Emissions sequestered directly from on-site processes such as direct air capture technologies.

-• Scope 1 Downstream (Direct impact): Emissions from sources directly controlled by a company, such as fuel combustion or factory emissions.
+• Scope 1 Downstream (Direct impact): Emissions from sources directly controlled, such as fuel combustion or factory emissions.

 • Scope 2 Upstream (Indirect impact): Emissions from the generation of purchased energy (e.g., electricity, heating) used by the company.